 The first Victory logo is oval, reminiscent of a bike’s gas tank.
 It has the name in big letters at the top.
 The products that the brand produces, the name of the founder, and the year of creation.
 In the center is the letter V with spread wings against the background of the globe.

 The hint of a bird represents the brand’s aim for worldwide distribution and sales.
-To achieve this, large-scale seven-year research was carried out to create the best massive bike in terms of characteristics.
+To achieve this, a large-scale, seven-year research effort was conducted to create the best mass-produced bike in terms of its characteristics.
 The hemisphere shows an image of North America, where the unit is based.

 The use of the V echoes that of the Harley-Davidson logo, the brand that competed with the company’s motorcycles.
 The emblem conveys an ardent desire to overcome rivals.
-The name Victory in the form of a rainbow above the entire composition indicates dominance and complements the idea of winning over competitors.
+The name “Victory,” in the form of a rainbow above the entire composition, conveys dominance and complements the idea of winning over competitors.

-V also symbolizes using a special V-shaped engine called a twin in models.
-It shone on its side like a huge checkmark with its cooling plates.
+V also symbolizes the use of a special V-shaped engine called a twin in models.
+It shone on its side like a huge checkmark, its cooling plates visible.

 2013 – today

 In 2011, Polaris bought longtime Harley-Davidson competitor Indian Motorcycle and moved production to Iowa.
-Victory is given one last chance before a purchased competitor forces out the brand.
+Victory is given one last chance before a purchased competitor forces the brand out.

-The heap and many small signs and colors of the past logo are changing into a stylish, bright design that immediately attracts attention.
+The heap and many small elements and colors from the past logo are transforming into a stylish, bright design that immediately attracts attention.

 Font and Colors

 The logo’s main colors are metallic and red.
-Metal is the leading element in motorcycle mechanisms and bodies, so the sign’s predominance of the material is natural.
+Metal is the primary material in motorcycle mechanisms and bodies, so its predominance is natural.
 He is the prototype of strength and reliability.

 The red tint is characteristic of leaders.
 It makes a living creature out of the “iron horse,” a faithful travel companion.